e-kai00/yoga-studio/README.md

  <br>

 + __About page__
-    + Provides details about the studio: instructors introduction, timetable and type of the classes, prices.
+    + Provides details about the studio: instructors introduction, prices, timetable and type of the classes.
     + Aims to answer key questions of potential students as well as keep current students updated.

 ![Instructors](/assets/images/readme-img/about-teachers.jpg)